Zaloog/FOW/README.md

 ## Shiva Goodstuff

+Shiva is one of the two "Villain"-Rulers in Game of Gods: Reloaded and in my opinion it was the weakest one of the four new rulers I thought first.
+But my opinion changed after playing a few games and seeing how nice some of the cards synergize together.
+So I decided to share my first draft of this deck with you, to give you a first impression on how to build a Shiva deck.

-Same procedure as last year.
+Same procedure as last year (and last article) for this Deck-Feature.
 I will start with the decklist first, in case you want to build it and start playing right away.
 After showing you the list, we will take a look at the list in more detail and I will go over certain interactions and card choices.

 ## Decklist
 //ruler